The State of Israel has not acceded to the Mine Ban Treaty.

 On 28 March 2011, Israel’s parliament (the Knesset) unanimously adopted the Mine Field Clearance Act.
 The law establishes a national mine action authority to manage the clearance of Israel’s “non-operational” minefields, but it does not refer to the Mine Ban Treaty or address the use, production, transfer, or stockpiling of antipersonnel mines.

-On 3 December 2012, Israel abstained from voting on UN General Assembly (UNGA) Resolution 67/32 calling for universalization and full implementation of the Mine Ban Treaty, as it has done in previous years.
-It was one of only 19 nations to abstain.
+Israel abstained from voting on UN General Assembly (UNGA) Resolution 71/34 calling for universalization and full implementation of the Mine Ban Treaty, as it has done in previous years.

 Production, transfer, and stockpiling

-Israel declared a moratorium on the transfer of all antipersonnel mines in 1994 that was extended for three-year periods in 1996, 1999, 2002, 2005, 2008, and 2011.
-The current moratorium is effective until July 2014.
+Israel declared a moratorium on the transfer of all antipersonnel mines in 1994 that was extended for three-year periods in 1996, 1999, 2002, 2005, 2008, 2011, and 2014.
+The 2014 extension was effective until July 2017.
 According to Israel, the moratorium was declared in recognition of the “grave humanitarian consequences” associated with antipersonnel mines and “the need, in this respect, for self imposed state restraint.”

 On 31 December 2007, the Defense Export Control Act entered into force in Israel.
 The act “criminalizes, inter alia, any violation of the export without an export license or contrary to its provisions.
 This Act serves as Israel’s statutory framework for the implementation of its obligations under the CCW regarding restrictions and prohibitions on transfer and the Moratorium on any sales of [antipersonnel mines].”